VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 ```
 ./rn
 ```
 As you might see, the history panels and the profile panels are overlapping.
-For a better representation, you can adjust their paddings at the to,p lef,t right,t and bottom via
+For a better representation, you can adjust their paddings at the top, left, right, and bottom via
 ```
 	Grid1_plot_pad_top(6) = x
 	Grid1_plot_pad_bot(6) = x